Dynatrace compliance with GDPR for EU citizens

 Real User Monitoring privacy settings

-For complete detail on all available RUM privacy settings for both web applications and mobile apps, see How do I configure Real User Monitoring for privacy?
+For complete detail on all available RUM privacy settings for both web and mobile applications, see Configure data privacy settings for web applications

 User opt-in mode